CS-433/ml-project-2-lpbs_ml4science/README.md

 ### Producing the Optogenetics dataset with all the features

-To produce the koint dataset for training from the raw csv data files, you need to navigate to the `optogen_data` folder and run the following command (insert the path to the csv files as an input):
+To produce the joint dataset for training from the raw csv data files, you may navigate to the `optogen_data` folder and run the following command (insert the path to the csv files as an input):
 ```bash
 python combineATR.py
 ```